Connect your JazzHR account to your website’s career page for a seamless job-posting experience.

 There are two data feeds available:

-The XML feed is an XML encoded list of all jobs in your account which meet the following criteria:
+The XML feed is designed for importation into external systems.
+It contains an XML encoded list of all jobs in your account which meet the following criteria:

 - Job Status = Open

 The URL can be found by clicking Settings > Career Page > XML FEED.
 Below is the content from a sample XML file.

 <?xml version='1.0' encoding='utf-8'?>

 In addition to pertinent job fields, each <job> record contains the following useful elements:

 - <url> a link to the job application on your hosted careers page

 NOTE: The XML feed is NOT designed for real-time display within a custom careers page.
 Developers utilizing the feed are required to download the file on a periodic interval and serve it from their own systems.